digitallawyer/openlegaldictionary/_definitions/proof.md

 ---
 title: Proof
 permalink: "/definitions/proof.html"
-body: Proof, in civil process, ls a sufficient reason for the truth of a Juridical proposition by which a party seeks either to maintain hls own claim or to defeat the claim of another, whart Ev. t 1
+body: Proof, in civil process, is a sufficient reason for the truth of a Juridical proposition by which a party seeks either to maintain hls own claim or to defeat the claim of another, whart Ev. t 1
 published_at: '2018-07-07'